 Ensuring that that our research considers and promotes equality, diversity and inclusion is central to the work we do at the School for Policy Studies.
 Working in partnership with communities and stake holders to identify research questions that matter and ensuring that studies are co-produced wherever possible helps achieve these aims.
-This series of blogs looks at some of the ways what we research and how we go about it incorporates EDI principles.
+This series of blog posts looks at some of the ways what we research and how we go about it incorporates EDI principles.

 Smart city innovation raises questions about citizens’ inclusion and participation in city governance.
 The term ‘smart city’ is usually used to describe an urban area that uses digital technology to collect data (e.g. from citizens and the environment) to monitor and manage spaces.
 Such management may lead to environmental and social benefits in urban areas.
 For instance, smart city technology can be seen as a way to improve environmental sustainability and citizen’s welfare by optimising cities’ limited resources or monitoring and deterring crime.
 Whilst these potential benefits appear promising, smart city technology necessitates consideration of equality and inclusion issues related to urban governance, including: